Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

 Since unit tests and their respective units are tightly coupled, the general convention is to have the name of the test class match the name of the class under test.
-Here we have `SolarCalculatorTests` and a test method called `GetSolarTimesAsync_ReturnsCorrectSolarTimes_ForKyiv`, which follows the `Method_Result_Precondition` pattern.
+Here we have `SolarCalculatorTests` and a test method called `GetSolarTimesAsync_ForKyiv_ReturnsCorrectSolarTimes`, which follows the `Method_Precondition_Result` pattern.

 In order to simulate the desired preconditions, we have to inject corresponding behavior into the unit's dependency, `ILocationProvider`.
 In this case we substitute the return value of `GetLocationAsync()` with a location, for which we know the correct solar times on a particular date.